RAVANA-Final-Project/RavanaAPMS/README.md

 ## Installation ⚙️

-To set up the Ravana Adventure Park Management System locally, follow these steps:
+To install RAPMS, follow these steps:

 1. **📥 Download the setup file from the repository's releases page:**